thirddegree/HatchitEditor/README.md

 This project is open to any community developed pull-requests and we encourage all skill levels to contribute.

-NOTE: All code submitted to HatchitEditor will subject to license under GPLv3
+<b>NOTE:</b> All code submitted to HatchitEditor will subject to license under GPLv3

 ##Build Instructions